 But, it’s not all sunshine and rainbows.
 We have numerous posts on this website that show the positive side of online work, but there are some cons as well.
 In my opinion, the upsides far outweigh the downsides!

-In this post, I’m going to share with you the pros and cons of being a full-time remote working digital nomad.
+In this post, I’m going to share with you the pros and cons of being a digital nomad.
 I hope that after you read this, you’ll have a more honest, transparent picture of what remote work may look like for you.

 Basically, a digital nomad is someone who uses technology, namely the internet, to earn money online while having the freedom to travel and live anywhere in the world.
 This simple definition is usually enough to convince someone to get into this lifestyle.